 - A statement of the issues presented for review.

 - The argument, with citations to the authorities, statutes and parts of the record relied on.
+For each issue addressed in the argument, there must be a statement of the applicable standard of review.

 - A short conclusion stating the precise relief sought.